mehulagg/gitlab/doc/integration/kerberos.md

 using Kerberos tokens, i.e., without having to send their password with each operation.

+DANGER: **Danger:**
+There is a known issue with Git clients compiled with libcurl older than version 7.64.1 wherein it won't reuse connections when negotiating.
+This leads to authorization issues when push is larger than `http.postBuffer` git config.
+Ensure that Git is using at least libcurl 7.64.1 to avoid this.

 ### HTTP Git access with Kerberos token (passwordless authentication)

 #### Support for Git before 2.4